College: Philippines

 In the Philippines, colleges usually refer to institutions of learning that grant degrees but whose scholastic fields are not as diverse as that of a university (University of Santo Tomas, University of the Philippines, Ateneo de Manila University, De La Salle University, Far Eastern University, and AMA University), such as the San Beda College which specializes in law, AMA Computer College whose campuses are spread all over the Philippines which specializes in information and computing technologies, and the Mapúa Institute of Technology which specializes in engineering, or to component units within universities that do not grant degrees but rather facilitate the instruction of a particular field, such as a College of Science and College of Engineering, among many other colleges of the University of the Philippines.

-A state college may not have the word "college" on its name, but may have several component colleges, or departments.
-Thus, the Eulogio Amang Rodriguez Institute of Science and Technology is a state college by classification.
+A state college may not have the word "college" in its name but may have several component colleges or departments.
+Thus, the Eulogio Amang Rodriguez Institute of Science and Technology is classified as a state college.

 Usually, the term "college" is also thought of as a hierarchical demarcation between the term "university", and quite a number of colleges seek to be recognized as universities as a sign of improvement in academic standards (Colegio de San Juan de Letran, San Beda College), and increase in the diversity of the offered degree programs (called "courses").
 For private colleges, this may be done through a survey and evaluation by the Commission on Higher Education and accrediting organizations, as was the case of Urios College which is now the Fr.
 Saturnino Urios University.
 For state colleges, it is usually done by a legislation by the Congress or Senate.
 In common usage, "going to college" simply means attending school for an undergraduate degree, whether it's from an institution recognized as a college or a university.

 When it comes to referring to the level of education, college is the term more used to be synonymous to tertiary or higher education.
 A student who is or has studied his/her undergraduate degree at either an institution with college or university in its name is considered to be going to or have gone to college.